 Another skill I picked up was I had to learn the ropes of packing efficiently and knowing what items to NEVER forget.
-I still have dreams of being in a lesson in elementary school and having the thought dawn over me that I'd forgotten my Teddy or my walkman or my sneakers (at that age the sneaker thing was the absolute end of the world).
+I still have dreams of nearing the end of the day in elementary school on a day where we'd be switching houses and a new parent was to come pick up me and having the facepalm moment dawn over me that I'd forgotten my Teddy or my walkman or my sneakers (at that age the sneaker thing was the absolute end of the world).

-I suppose I'm hoping this prefacing will justify why I thought it would be super chill for me to move and live in America when I finished university.
+I suppose I'm hoping this prefacing will justify why I thought it would be super chill for me to start a life in America when I finished university.
 No, I have no citizenship or greencard but I figured the 'we're neighbours' card should be sufficient (this is where the age of wisdom and foolishness comes in).
 I flew to Atlanta and made my way around exploring the South.
-I made lifetime-type of friends, and was near adopted into some of those hospitable Southern families!
-And then about 2.5 years in I went to fly back to Atlanta after a visit at home and the hammer came down.
+I made lifetime-type of friends, and felt near adopted into some of those hospitable Southern families!
+And then about 2.5 years in I went to fly back to Atlanta after a visit in Toronto and the hammer came down.

 The next year that followed was filled with uncertainty and legalities.
-I felt like a fool to be so naive, like the world was mine to run around in.
+I felt like a fool to be so naive, thinking the world was mine to run around in.
 In a way it's a pretty sweet, innocent thought and I'm glad I acted on it.
-But having to leave my life in A-Town down so abruptly was not easy.
+But having to leave my life in A-Town-down so abruptly was not easy.
 There is still a part of me down there biking to Piedmont Park with my friends all year round and eating collard greens.

 Starting Canalien & Co. was one of the first projects I began once moving back home.
 Channelling all those woes into a positive community of Canadian-aliens.
 It's really helped.
 The love and support I receive on a daily basis from Toronto, Atlanta, LA, Nashville, New York, London...
 All OVER! is such a beautiful thing.
-Because the people in this community are just that- open-minded, passionate people who enjoy travel, culture and who have an affinity for Canada or Canadians.
+And it's because the people in this community are just that- BEAUTIFULly open-minded, passionate people who enjoy travel, culture and still share an affinity for Canada.
 People who can relate to letting places and people in easily.

 I made this collection for other Canaliens who may have left part of themselves in another city, too.
 I feel ya!
 Be proud of your nomad-icity.